Larry A. Thompson: U.S. congressional candidate

-Thompson is running for United States Congress in California's 32nd congressional district in the 2026 election.
+Thompson is running for United States Congress in California's 32nd congressional district in the 2026 general election on November 3 against Democrat Brad Sherman.

 In 2024, Thompson ran for the United States Congress in California's 32nd congressional district as a Republican.
 He was unanimously endorsed by the California Republican Party and the Los Angeles County Republican Party.
-Thompson had also been endorsed by: the Ventura County Republican Party, the American Independent Party, California College Republicans, Los Angeles County Young Republicans, and California Young Republicans, as well as by Brock Pierce, Chairman of the Bitcoin Foundation and Perianne Boring, Founder & CEO of the Chamber of Digital Commerce.
+Thompson had also been endorsed by: the Ventura County Republican Party, the American Independent Party, California College Republicans, Los Angeles County Young Republicans, and California Young Republicans, as well as by Brock Pierce (chairman of the Bitcoin Foundation) and Perianne Boring, Founder & CEO of the Chamber of Digital Commerce.
 The primary election was on March 5, 2024.
-Thompson advanced to the general election on November 5, 2024; he lost the general election to incumbent Democrat Brad Sherman, who won with 66.2% of the vote.As reported by Ballotpedia.org, Thompson received 108,711 votes in the 2024 General Election in his bid for Congress, which is the most votes ever received by any candidate running against Brad Sherman in his 28 years in office.
+Thompson advanced to the general election on November 5, 2024; he lost the general election to incumbent Democrat Brad Sherman, who won with 66.2% of the vote.
+As reported by Ballotpedia.org, Thompson received 108,711 votes in the 2024 General Election in his bid for Congress, which is the most votes ever received by any candidate running against Brad Sherman in his 28 years in office.

 Thompson ran for Congress in California's 37th congressional district as an independent in 2020.